Putnameshere/EarthStation/README.md

 EarthStation (v1.0)
 ===================
 This project was done over the course of two years as a senior capstone projects at UC Santa Cruz.
-The original ARS Ground Station team created a foundationss
+The original ARS Ground Station team created the foundation, while the ARS Ground Station Rev. 2 team worked to finalize it.

 Introduction